Brazilian footballer Lucas Moura is clearly used to being asked about his hair loss.

 As long as the hair follicles are still active and capable of producing hairs – no matter whether they are thinning – hair loss treatment is an option, assuming the user is also deemed medically suitable.
 Once the hair has gone past this point, and the smooth, shiny signs of baldness creep in, surgical intervention in the form of a hair transplant comes into play as the most suitable option.
 Catching it early on, or at least whilst the hair follicles still function normally, means non-surgical options can be explored.

-There are two clinically-proven topical and oral hair loss solutions, licensed by the MHRA – the UK’s medical regulatory board, as well as it’s US equivalent, the FDA.
+There are two clinically-proven topical and oral hair loss solutions, licensed by the MHRA – the UK’s medical regulatory board – as well as being approved by it’s US equivalent, the FDA.
 Non-invasive male pattern hair loss treatment courses often comprise these medications in order to block DHT, promote normal healthy hair growth and – with on-going use – assist in preventing baldness.
-These can be used individually, but are often seen to produce their best results when used together as part of a combined two-pronged attack.
+These can be used individually, but men often also use them together as part of a two-pronged attack.

-One key piece of advice many give clients wanting to get the most out of their treatment course is to try various stress management exercises – from physical exercise or meditation to spending more time relaxing with friends and getting enough sleep – in order to minimise the negative effects every stress can otherwise have on the hair.
-He can’t help his genetics but maybe Lucas Moura could try that favourite footballers’ hobby, golf, to help him de-stress.
+One key piece of advice it is worth considering for anyone wanting to get the most out of their treatment course is to try various stress management exercises – from physical exercise or meditation to spending more time relaxing with friends and getting enough sleep – in order to minimise the negative effects every stress can otherwise have on the hair.
+He can’t help his genetics but maybe Lucas Moura could try that favourite footballers’ hobby, golf, to help him de-stress…